-Usually the latest three DOM's and all the MSDs are available at club meetings Because of the disks volume of distributed, they are not tested.
-Club members are asked to make every effort to get the DOM or For MSD running. example, occasionally the DOS on the disk will be bad, but it will catalog OK and one can run the programs.
+Usually the latest three DOM's and all the MSDs are available at club meetings Because of the volume of disks distributed, they are not tested.
+Club members are asked to make every effort to get the DOM or MSD running.
+For example, occasionally the DOS on the disk will be bad, but it will catalog OK and one can run the programs.
 Master Create on your System master disk will fix-up the DOS.
-Of course, if you the have a disk with bad we programs, cheerfully replace i
+Of course, if you have a disk with bad programs, we will cheerfully replace it!